 About the Galaxy Chromebook

-The Samsung Galaxy Chromebook is undoubtedly the champion of Chromebooks because of its hardware, peripherals, and overall performance.
 Priced at $999, it’s also the most expensive Chromebook ever.
-Luckily, the 4K OLED display, along with the flagship specs are good enough.
+Luckily, the 4K AMOLED display, along with the flagship specs are good enough.

 Does it have what it takes to start a Chromebook vs MacBook Air M1 battle?
 We’ll soon find out.
 Let’s see how it fares up to Apple’s beast – the M1 MacBook Air.